-Fossil fuels 17.
-Exposure to fossil fuels Share of investments in real N/A period, and defined targets Not applicable through real estate assets estate assets that participate in the extraction, storage, transport or production of fossil fuels Energy efficiency Exposure to energy- inefficient real estate assets Share of investments in energy-inefficient real estate assets N/A Other indicators of main ad verse effects on sust tainability factors Adverse effects on sustainability Adverse effects on sustainability factors (qualitative or quantitative) Parameter Effects 2022 Effects 2021 Explanation Measures taken and measures planned for the next reference period, and defined targets Water, waste and material emissions 19.
+Adverse effects on sustainability Adverse effects on sustainability factors (qualitative or quantitative) Parameter Effects 2023 Effects 2022 Explanation Measures taken and measures planned for the next reference period, and defined targets Water, waste and material emissions 19.
 Exposure to areas with high water stress PAI 8 (table 2).
-Share of investments in companies with sites in high water stress areas without a water management policy 13% N/A No active guidance on this specific PAI, but the following measures are taken in line with the general policy of the pension fund: Holding talks with companies on improving waste management to reduce air, soil, and water pollution.
+Share of investments in companies with sites in high water stress areas without a water management policy 11% 13% The assessment is established on the basis of data reported by companies.
+In the event of any exposure, the entire company is taken into account.
+There is no active guidance on this specific PAI, but the following measures are taken in line with the general policy of the pension fund: Holding talks with companies on improving waste management to reduce air, soil, and water pollution.
 Human rights 20.
 Activities and suppliers with a significant risk of child labour PAI 12 (table 3).
-Share of investments in companies exposed to activities and suppliers with significant risk of child labour, by geographical area or type of activity 8% N/A In the event of any exposure the entire company is taken into account.
-No active guidance on this specific PAI, but the following measures are taken in line with the general policy of the pension fund:
+Share of investments in companies exposed to activities and suppliers with significant risk of child labour, by geographical area or type of activity 8% 8% The assessment is established on the basis of data reported by companies.
+In the event of any exposure, the entire company is taken into account.
+There is no active guidance on this specific PAI, but the following measures are taken in line with the general policy of the pension fund: Normative engagement: with companies where child labour occurs in their own operations or in the chain, based on relevant international guidelines.
+This is applied to shares and corporate bonds.